Sonson6/movie-recommender-system/README.md

   All libraries we used are in a requirements.txt file.
 Can be installed like this :

-  'pip install -R -u requirements.txt'
+  `pip install -R -u requirements.txt`

   Containing : Pandas, Numpy, Seaborn, NLTK, Gensim, Wordcloud and others...